P0103 purpose code: Complete guide to advance export payments India

 Timeline: Adds another 5-10 business days to resolution.

-Payment returned to sender In severe mismatches, banks reject the transaction entirely.
+Payment returned to sender.
+In severe mismatches, banks reject the transaction entirely.
 Money goes back to your foreign buyer.

 Long-term compliance issues: